 It cannot be an easy life.
 I was cold while waiting for their return to harbour, sheltered from the wild weather that fishing boats sometimes face.
 Life-threatening situations with nowhere to run.

 The Mike J returning to Goderich 2019

 The Last Time was the last and the largest fishing tug built by Ralph Hurley in 1980.
-The length is 80 feet and the beam is generous 31 feet wide.
+The length is 80 feet and the beam is a generous 24.5 feet wide.
 Two cars were taken aboard for the maiden voyage to her new home at Mamainse Harbour, Lake Superior.

 I am working with John Hurley on an extensive search of the archives documenting the entire build process.
 The results are to be posted weekly on the Facebook site Great Lakes Fish Tugs.
 You can follow the project there, a new post will be added every Friday until completion.

 Six-cylinder 550 horsepower Volvo Penta engine.

 Dec 22 The Fish Tugs project has grown from the original focus on Ralph Hurley built boats.
 I’m now also looking at the wider scope of the fishing history on the Great Lakes, with a localized look at Port Bruce in particular.
 I’m searching for photos of Great Lakes fishing boats of various vintage, particularly older photos.
 If you have anything, including photographs, information and anecdotes that you wish to share please contact me.

 Historic postcard (reproduction) Note the US spelling of ‘harbour‘.
 The ‘u’ was added to later cards.

 John Hurley and I have been posting a series of photos with captions documenting the build of the Last Time.
 John posts a segment each Friday on the Facebook Great Lakes Fish Tugs site.